ENVT5511 Advanced Geographic Information Systems for Environmental Management

 - Students are able to (1) develop and extend familiarity with new and emerging geographic information systems and GIS technologies in environmental management; (2) expand knowledge of advanced spatial analysis techniques; and (3) develop skills in combining multiple analytic techniques for solving complex environmental problems.

-- Typically this unit is assessed in the following ways: (1) laboratory portfolio and (2) final project.
+- Indicative assessments in this unit are as follows: (1) laboratory portfolio and (2) final project.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.